Go Back Email Link

 Chocolate Pastry:

-• Pre-heat the oven to 200°C (400℉).
+• Preheat the oven to 200°C (400℉).

-• On a floured surface, roll the dough out into a large circle, then transfer to a baking tin or pie dish (see note 4).
+• On a floured surface, roll out the dough into a large circle, then transfer to a baking tin or pie dish (see note 4).

-• Place in the oven to bake for 15 minutes.
+• Blind bake for 15 minutes.

-• Take out of the oven, and reduce the temperature to 175°C (350℉).
+• Remove from the oven and reduce the temperature to 175°C (350℉).

 Caramel: